rust-lang/rfcs/text/0000-variadic-tuples.md

 MyStruct::<usize, bool, i8, String, i8>;
 ```

-## Syntaxic sugar to make enclosing parenthesis optional in for loop
+## Syntactic sugar to make enclosing parenthesis optional in for loop

 In for loop iterating only on variadic tuples, the parenthesis may be dropped